lionthroat/cs340-w20-paperstacks/README.md

 ## Paperstacks: CS 340, Winter 2020 Final Project

 Heather's notes as of 2/5/2020

-- Database status: not connected
+- Database status:
+    - JawsDB Maria database created
+    - Accessed successfully with HeidiSQL
+    - NOT connected to website

+- Template status:
-- Template status: not successfully deployed
+  - not successfully deployed

 - Flask app status: TBD
+  - Can successfully run a sample Flask app LOCALLY only
+  - Can install Flask to a Virtual Environment and create requirements.txt
+  - Sample app NOT deploying correctly via Heroku

+- Heroku status:
+  - Git repo created
-- Heroku status: automatically pulls code from GitHub repo for deploys
+  - Heroku account created, automatically pulls and deploys code from GitHub